Emil Bove

-Emil Joseph Bove III (/eɪmɪl bo:'viː/; AY-mill-_-BOH-vee; born 1981) is an American attorney who is a United States circuit judge of the United States Court of Appeals for the Third Circuit.
-Bove served as the principal associate deputy attorney general from January to September 2025.
-He served as the acting U.S. deputy attorney general from January to March 2025.
+Emil Joseph Bove III (/eɪmɪl bo:'viː/; AY-mill-_-BOH-vee; born 1981) is an American attorney who has served as a United States circuit judge of the United States Court of Appeals for the Third Circuit since September 2025.
+Before that, he served at the Department of Justice as principal associate deputy attorney general from January to September 2025, including as acting deputy attorney general from January to March 2025.

 Bove studied public policy and economics at the University at Albany, SUNY and graduated from Georgetown University Law Center in 2008.
 He clerked for judges Richard J. Sullivan and Richard C. Wesley and became an associate at Sullivan & Cromwell before returning to federal employment as assistant United States attorney for the Southern District of New York in 2012.
 Bove was appointed co-chief of the office's terrorism and international narcotics unit in October 2019.
 He resigned in December 2021 and later joined Donald Trump's legal team in September 2023.

-In November 2024, President-elect Trump named Bove principal associate deputy attorney general.
-He was appointed acting deputy attorney general when Trump took office in January 2025 and served in the position until Todd Blanche was confirmed in March.
-Bove has been involved in several controversies at the Department of Justice, including the dismissal of a criminal corruption case against New York City mayor Eric Adams and multiple whistleblower allegations that he suggested ignoring a federal court order to lawyers in a case involving the deportation of Venezuelans to El Salvador.
+On November 15, 2024, President-elect Donald Trump announced Bove would serve as principal associate deputy attorney general in his incoming administration.
+Bove was appointed acting deputy attorney general on January 20, 2025 and served in the position until Todd Blanche was confirmed in March.
+Bove has been involved in several controversies at the Department of Justice, including the dismissal of a criminal corruption case against Eric Adams, the mayor of New York City, and multiple whistleblower allegations that he suggested ignoring a federal court order to lawyers in a case involving the deportation of Venezuelans to El Salvador.

-In June 2025, Trump nominated Bove to fill a vacancy on the Third Circuit.
-His nomination drew opposition from over seventy-five former state and federal judges and over nine hundred former Department of Justice attorneys.
-Bove was confirmed by the Senate in July.
-He continued serving as the principal associate deputy attorney general until his swearing-in in September.
+On May 28, 2025, President Trump announced the nomination of Bove to service on the United State Court of Appeals for the Third Circuit.
+On July 29, 2025, Bove was confirmed by the U.S. Senate.